 We want children and young people to achieve their potential.

 We are creating short films to show the impact of selected 0-25 Transformation projects.

 The 0-25 Advisory Board

 Salford's 0-25 Advisory Board (025AB) oversees 0-25 Transformation.
-The board includes senior people from around twenty organisations and meets 6 times per year.
-It is chaired jointly by:
+The board includes senior people from around 20 organisations and meets six times per year.
+It is chaired by:

-- Charlotte Ramsden (Director of Children's Services, Salford City Council)
+- Melissa Caslake (Executive Director of Children’s Services, Salford City Council)